codacy-acme/semgrep-extractor/README.md

 # Codacy to Semgrep Configuration Converter

 A Python utility that converts Codacy code analysis configurations to Semgrep-compatible rule sets.
-This tool helps organizations migrate their code analysis rules from Codacy to Semgrep while maintaining their established code quality standards.
+This tool helps organizations use their code analysis rules from Codacy to Semgrep locally while maintaining their established code quality standards.

 ## Features